OctopusDeploy/blog/blog/2020-05/raspberrypi-cluster/index.md

 #### Bypass permissions checking

 Some containers alter the file system and file system permissions when starting, such as Postgres.
 When executing entirely within the container or a local file system mount, this is usually not a problem.
-However, when using a Windows share via CIFS, this usually crashed the container, stating the operation wasn't supported.
-To bypass this, I found the `noperm` option for CIFS which skips the permissions check and just moves forward.
-This allowed me to get passed that issue with Postgres, but I was never able to get a Windows CIFS share to work with the postgres container (but that doesn't mean it's not possible).
+However, when using a Windows share via CIFS, this usually crashed the container, stating the operation wasn’t supported.
+To bypass this, I found the `noperm` option for CIFS, which skips the permissions check and just moves forward.
+This allowed me to get passed that issue with Postgres, but I was never able to get a Windows CIFS share to work with the Postgres container (but that doesn’t mean it’s not possible).

-#### CIFS and SqlLite are NOT friends
+#### CIFS and SqlLite are not friends

 Having successfully configured a CIFS share for my HomeAssistant container, I found that it was having a problem with the SqlLite database that it uses by default, it kept reporting the database was locked.
-After encountering the same issue with the pgAdmin (postgres management) container, I did a little Googling and found many posts describing the same behavior with almost all of them recommending something other than SqlLite.
+After encountering the same issue with the pgAdmin (Postgres management) container, I did a little Googling and found many posts describing the same behavior, with almost all of them recommending something other than SqlLite.
 This was the reason I included a MySql container for the Recorder service in my HomeAssistant stack deployment.

 ## Conclusion

-This was a fun a really fun project for me and I learned a lot about Docker Swarm.
-Creating a Raspberry Pi cluster is great for learning concepts like Docker Swarm and Kubernetes, but there's really not much else it can do.
+This was a fun a really fun project for me, and I learned a lot about Docker Swarm.
+Creating a Raspberry Pi cluster is great for learning concepts like Docker Swarm and Kubernetes.

 ![](raspberrypi-cluster.jpg)